YaokunLin/ActuaryProgrammer/README.md

 Creation of credentials requires us to be local / on the same network as the environment in question since we're using the ORM to update the database itself directly.

-1. Download the appropriate credentials file [here](https://start.1password.com/open/i?a=P3RU52IFYBEH3GKEDF2UBYENBQ&v=wlmpasbyyncmhpjji3lfc7ra4a&i=hwym3nsqbjfhrjskkfjmvcnq4a&h=my.1password.com), to access the environment via IAM. place this file into ./credentials peerlogic-api-dev-ed106011ebe5.json
+1. Download the appropriate credentials file [here](https://start.1password.com/open/i?a=P3RU52IFYBEH3GKEDF2UBYENBQ&v=wlmpasbyyncmhpjji3lfc7ra4a&i=hwym3nsqbjfhrjskkfjmvcnq4a&h=my.1password.com), to access the environment via IAM. place this file into the ./credentials directory

 2. Create a google cloud environment.
 [Gcloud installation](https://cloud.google.com/sdk/docs/install)